devvyn/aafc-field-data/docs/_posts/2018-04-05-cleaning-badly-formed-csv-data.markdown

 * while "inside" a section, certain columns are irrelevant
-* when data starts flowing downward instead of across, it's easy to select a vertical range of values and assign them to a range of columns in a new dataframe, for later output
+* when data starts flowing downward instead of across, it's easy to select a vertical range of values and assign them to a range of columns in a new data frame, for later output
-* once I populat all the columns in the new dataframe, the results can be output to a new file
+* once I populate all the columns in the new data frame, the results can be output to a new file
 * file writing to Excel or CSV is straightforward with *pandas*---Excel format would specify the type of data in each column